 History

-La Cosecha Community Supported Agriculture is a food access program that operates within the Agri-Cultura Network, a farmer owned cooperative located in the South Valley of Albuquerque.
+La Cosecha Community Supported Agriculture is a food access program that operates within the Agri-Cultura Network, a farmer-led cooperative located in the South Valley of Albuquerque.
 La Cosecha feeds more than 300 families every week in Albuquerque.
 We work to create a healthier food system, build self-sufficiency among local farmers and families, and improve community health by increasing access to healthy, affordable, locally-grown food and community-based nutrition education.
 La Cosecha CSA provides subsidized and sponsored produce for qualified low-income families.

 La Cosecha began in 2012 when the network farmers noticed that their produce was not being distributed in the South Valley.
-This was a matter of concern for the farmers because the South Valley is considered a food desert, as well as a high percentage of unemployment.
+This was a matter of concern for the farmers because the South Valley is considered a food desert, as well as having a high percentage of unemployment.
 This means a lack of access to healthy food and lack of resources to pay for it.
 The farmers wanted to feed their friends and neighbors and support the local South Valley economy.

 La Cosecha is a CSA (community supported agriculture) program that supports local farmers, the New Mexico economy, and the local residents.
 We feed over 300 families a week during the CSA season.
 If a member meets the income eligibility for SNAP benefits, and either lives in the South Valley or has small children in the home (0-8 years old), they qualify for a subsidized share.
 The subsidization for our program is provided by funders, private donors, and our full pay members.